rpatterson1986/learning_projects/README.md

 If you've taken the time to reveiw this repository, I'd like to say thank you!

-In the following weeks/months as I'm learning more to further my skillset as a data analyst, I'll be aiming to upload more work to share and as reference to any furture potentioal employers.
-The work in this repository is primary for learning purposes.
+In the following weeks/months as I'm learning more to further my skillset as a data analyst, I'll be aiming to upload more work to share and as reference for any furture potential employers.
+The work in this repository is primarily for learning purposes.
 A lot of "unfinished" work will be placed here.
-I'll have any completed work listed in a separate repository or its own.
+I'll have any completed work listed in a separate repository or as a portfolio piece.

 Again, thank you for taking the time to review my first data analysis project.
 Even not fully completed, just wanted to start putting up stuff on here.